TakeLab/podium/README.md

 })
 ```

-Also check our documentation to see how you can load a dataset from [Pandas](https://pandas.pydata.org/), the CoNLL format, or define your own `Dataset` subclass (tutorial coming soon).
+Check our documentation to see how you can load a dataset from [Pandas](https://pandas.pydata.org/), the CoNLL format, or define your own `Dataset` subclass (tutorial coming soon).

 ### Define your preprocessing